Efavirenz, Emtricitabine, and Tenofovirpronounced as (ef'' a vir' enz) (em'' trye sye' ta been) (ten of' oh vir)

 - tell your doctor and pharmacist if you are allergic to efavirenz, emtricitabine, or tenofovir, any other medications, or any of the ingredients in efavirenz, emtricitabine, and tenofovir tablets.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor if you are taking voriconazole (Vfend) or elbasvir and grazoprevir (Zepatier).
-Your doctor will probably tell you not to take efavirenz, emtricitabine, and tenofovir if you are taking this medication.
+Your doctor will probably tell you not to take efavirenz, emtricitabine, and tenofovir if you are taking one or more of these medications.

 - tell your doctor what herbal products you are taking, especially St. John's wort.

 - tell your doctor if you currently or have a prolonged QT interval (rare heart problem that may cause irregular heartbeat, fainting, or sudden death), or low levels of potassium or magnesium in your blood, ever drunk large amounts of alcohol, used street drugs, or over-used prescription medications.
 Also tell your doctor if you have or have ever had any of the conditions mentioned in the IMPORTANT WARNING section, depression or other mental illness, bone problems including osteoporosis (a condition in which the bones become thin and weak and break easily) or bone fractures, seizures, or liver or kidney disease.

 - tell your doctor if you are pregnant, or plan to become pregnant.
 You should not become pregnant during your treatment and for 12 weeks after your final dose.
 If you can become pregnant, you will have to have a negative pregnancy test before you begin taking this medication and use effective birth control during your treatment.
 Efavirenz, emtricitabine, and tenofovir may interfere with the action of hormonal contraceptives (birth control pills, patches, rings, implants, or injections), so you should not use these as your only method of birth control during your treatment.
 You must use a barrier method of birth control (device that blocks sperm from entering the uterus such as a condom or a diaphragm) along with any other method of birth control you have chosen.
 Ask your doctor to help you choose a method of birth control that will work for you.
 If you become pregnant while taking efavirenz, emtricitabine, and tenofovir, call your doctor immediately.